revgen/revgen.github.io/content/posts/2021/zoom-backgrounds.md

 * https://gndn.wordpress.com/2012/07/07/alien-hd-screencaps-for-desktop-backgrounds/
 * https://www.esquiresg.com/galleries/best-zoom-backgrounds-for-work-calls-meetings-virtual-social-gatherings-singapore/

-## Zoom - how to change background
+## How to change background in Zoom

 [Zoom](https://zoom.us) is a cloud platform for video and audio conferencing, chat, and webinars across mobile, desktop, and room systems.